LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

-Logtalk spy points can be defined by simply stating which predicates should be spied, as in most Prolog debuggers, by stating which predicate clauses to specify given their source file line numbers, or by specifying the context for activating a spy point.
+Logtalk spy points can be defined by simply stating which predicates should be spied, as in most Prolog debuggers, by stating which predicate clauses to spy given their source file line numbers, or by specifying the context for activating a spy point.
 In the case of line number spy points (also known as breakpoints), the line number must correspond to the first line of an entity clause.
 To simplify the